 I loved these coloured houses.
 Nice day for laundry!

 Bernard’s laundry is below, hanging to dry, on our little patio. 😊

 Before leaving Canada to visit Cinque Terre we had read up on the hiking trails.
 We decided on “The Blue Trail” as it appeared to be the most well-known trail, and its description seemed to be the most appropriate one for our fitness level.
 It connects all five villages.

 The five villages are close to one another therefore from the first to the fifth village, it’s about a 15-minute train ride.
 These five villages are also connected by trails and by boat.
 Don’t miss out, see all of them as they are all unique.
 That morning to start us off on our hike we took the train to Monterosso al Mare and started on foot from there.

 Okay… so this will be interesting!
 Did I say that the “Blue hiking trail” was the easiest one? 🤣

 This was a nice treat along the trail route, fresh fruit, yum, yum 🍊 🍏

 So we finally notice the village of Vernazza at a distance.
 That’s good news as we are getting hungry.

 This view is spectacular!
-So amazing to spot these seaside villages from a distance.
+It’s so amazing to spot these seaside villages from a distance.
 Well worth the hike.
 If you go to Cinque Terre and you enjoy hiking this is the place for you.

-At the end of the evening our hosts sent over to the restaurant a bottle of dessert wine Schiacettra that our server served with our dessert.
-Their is not a lot of this locally made dessert wine, so we were honoured to get to taste it.
+On our last evening, we had a beautiful meal overlooking this amazing view.
+We ended the evening with a bottle of dessert wine, “Schiacettra” to go with our dessert.
+We were told there is not a lot of this locally-made dessert wine around anymore so we were honoured to get to taste it.
 Amazing!